Wednesday of Week 28 of Ordinary Time – Gospel

 Commentary on Luke 11:42-46

 Jesus today continues to attack the attitudes of Pharisees.
 These remarks are not to be thought of as applying to all Pharisees, many of whom were good people.
-Paul himself was once a Pharisee as was Nicodemus, who came to Jesus by night, and Gamaliel, who, in the Acts (5:34ff), urged caution in persecuting the disciples of Jesus.
+Paul himself was once a Pharisee as was Nicodemus, who came to Jesus by night, and Gamaliel, who, in the Acts of the Apostles (5:34), urged caution in persecuting the disciples of Jesus.
 Jesus is to be seen rather attacking a certain mentality which can all too easily be among us Christians and, if we are honest, sometimes in ourselves.

 The Church itself over the centuries has not been above criticism in this area either.
 And perhaps it is still true today.
 Bishops and priests have often laid heavy burdens on the faithful and not given much help in carrying them.
 Sometimes church leaders have been more anxious to preserve traditional practices than lead people to a deeper love of Christ and each other.

 But the clergy have no monopoly on this.
 Parents too can be guilty when they follow double standards, making one rule for themselves and another for their children.
-Similarly teachers with students or employers with employees… “Do as I say; don’t do as I do.”
+Similarly teachers with students or employers with employees may exhibit the approach: “Do as I say; don’t do as I do.”
+Pharisaism is indeed alive and well in our society—but the first person I need to fix is me.

 Comments Off on Wednesday of Week 28 of Ordinary Time – Gospel